Vancouver Criminal Lawyer

 In 2002 he attended the University of Toronto Law School, earning his juris doctor in 2005.
 Following graduation he was hired as an articled student, and then as an associate, with Ian Donaldson, Q.C. and Mark Jetté, at the law firm Donaldson Jetté.
 In 2010 he formed his own practice, and in 2014 he joined Sutherland Jetté.
 He is a founding partner at Pender Litigation.

-Jonathan has extensive experience in litigation, specializing in complex criminal trials and appeals.
+Jonathan has extensive experience in litigation, including criminal trials and appeals.
 He has represented clients in all areas of criminal law including drug trafficking and importation, domestic assault, firearms possession, large scale fraud, extortion, sexual assault, driving offences, and murder.
 He has represented clients at all levels of court in British Columbia, as well as courts in Alberta, Saskatchewan, Manitoba, and Ontario.
 He has worked on a number of lengthy and highly publicized multi-accused criminal trials, including the “Surrey Six” trial, R. v.
 Haevischer and Johnston.
 He has also appeared before various administrative tribunals including the B.C.
 Review Board, the Immigration and Refugee Board of Canada, the Parole Board of Canada, and others.

-Jonathan is bilingual, speaking both French and English, and has acted for clients in both official languages.”
+Jonathan is bilingual, speaking both French and English, and has acted for clients in both official languages.

 - British Columbia, 2006